wp-plugins/nf-pp-standard-payment-gateway/readme.txt

 * Enable/Disable Paypal gateway on individual Forms
 * Fields Mapping

-Coming Soon PRO version features:
+Get <a href="http://www.webholics.in/downloads/nf-paypal-standard-pro/">PRO</a> version for more features:

 * Recurring Payments
 * Trial Period option